arangodb/arangodb/Documentation/Books/Manual/Views/ArangoSearch.md

     impact performance and waste disk space for each commit call without any added benefits

-  * commitTimeoutMsec: (optional; default: `5000`; to disable use: `0`)
-    try to commit as much as possible before *count* milliseconds for the case where there are a lot of inserts/updates, a lower value will cause a delay in the view accounting for them, due skipping of some commits for the case where there are a lot of inserts/updates, a higher value will cause higher memory consumption between commits due to accumulation of document modifications while a commit is in progress

   * consolidate: (optional; default: `none`) a per-policy mapping of thresholds in the range `[0.0, 1.0]` to determine data store segment merge candidates, if specified then only the listed policies